wso2/docs-is/en/docs/learn/configuring-openid-connect-back-channel-logout.md

     ![]( ../assets/img/112390325/112391429.png)

 !!!
 Note
-    When a session is terminated via the [Session Management REST API](../develop/session-mgt-rest-api)], WSO2 Identity Server will send back-channel logout notification.
+    When a session is terminated via the [Session Management REST API](../develop/session-mgt-rest-api), WSO2 Identity Server will send a back-channel logout notification.